-Table 5.
+Table 6.
 Definitions of Special Circumstances

-Special Circumstances Definition Invalidation A student's assessment was determined invalid.
+Special Circumstances Definition Absent Student was absent during the scheduled testing days and during scheduled makeup days.
+Invalidation A student's assessment was determined invalid.
 Medical Waiver An unexpected and severe medical condition outlined in Alaska regulation 4 AAC 06.820 prevented the student from taking the assessment.
 Documentation should be kept locally, and student privacy should be maintained at all times.
 Additional documentation on this special circumstance is located on the PEAKS website (education.alaska.gov/assessments/peaks).
 Parent Refusal Parent refused to allow student to participate in an assessment.
 Local policy governs how parent refusal is handled.
 Student Refusal Student refused to participate in an assessment.
+Transferred Student transferred during the test window and was not tested prior to leaving.